Visiting Atlanta on a budget? Here are fun and free things to do!

 Even though we’ve been moving from city to city, Atlanta is and will always be home to us.
-We love the community there and definitely miss southern hospitality (if you’ve never experienced it, you have to visit the South!)
-Atlanta has plenty of activities to offer, but for those of you who are looking to have fun on a budget, we’ve put together a list of freebies in town.
+We love the community and miss Southern hospitality (if you’ve never experienced it, you must visit the South!)

 1. Walk Along the Atlanta Beltline